Reasons Not To Skip A Home Inspection

 A home inspector can tell you how long appliances, finishes, and equipment have been in your home.
 The seller might say they recently renovated the home, but your inspector can let you know that “recently” meant 20 years ago.
 If you decide to buy the home, you’ll have to pay for those renovations yourself and that’s an extra couple thousand dollars you know you have to budget for.

 It’s safe to say that budgeting for a home inspection is the best way to go.
 You learn more about the home and weigh the pros and cons of purchasing the home.
 You can always get your money back after a home inspection, and trust us, it’s better to be safe than sorry!
+If you're needing to refinance your home, looking to update, or looking to buy a new home, check out our Mortgage and Home Equity loans that might help you out!

 Comments